learn-co-students/git-flow-001-prework-web/README.md

 ### Branching

 Before altering your code base, open `index.html` in the browser.
-Notice that tree pic, you're going to make a branch where you add a photo of a turtle below the tree picture.
+In the first part of this lab, you're going to add a photo of a turtle below the image of the tree.

 * Type `git branch`.
 This should return master.
 * Make a new branch called `add-turtle` from the master branch: `git branch add-turtle`